wazuh/wazuh-documentation/source/packaging/generate-AIX-package.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. _create-custom-rpm:
+.. _create-custom-aix:

-Creating custom RPM packages
+Creating custom AIX packages
 =============================

-Wazuh provides an automated way of building RPM packages using docker so there is no need for any other dependency.
+Wazuh provides an automated way of building AIX packages using docker so there is no need for any other dependency.

-To create an RPM package follow these steps:
+To create an AIX package follow these steps:

 Requirements
 ^^^^^^^^^^^^^